Category Archives: TMSJRC

 Comments are off

 Thurgood Marshall’s Hard Work Led to the End of Legalized Racial Segregation in Schools But Standardized Tests Have Surreptitiously Succeeded in Keeping Black Students Back By D. Kevin McNeir @mcneirdk On May 17, 1954, U.S. Supreme Court Justice Earl Warren delivered the unanimous ruling in the landmark civil rights case Brown v.
-Board of Education of Topeka, Kansas. […]
+Board of Education of Topeka, Kansas.
+State-sanctioned segregation of public schools was a violation of the 14th Amendment and was therefore unconstitutional.
+Thurgood Marshall, a brilliant lawyer, and jurist who later broke the color barrier as the Supreme Court’s first African-American justice, served as the lead attorney for the plaintiffs.
+This historic decision marked the end of the “separate but equal” […]

 • Thomasina W. Yearwood, President & CEO of The Thurgood Marshall Center Trust Pays Tribute To The Late Civil Rights Icon, Congressman John Lewis